dresandev/dree/README.md

 ## About the project

 Yes, Dree like Tree 🐻‍❄️, this project could be seen as a reimplementation of the project https://tree.nathanfriend.io giving it my touch on the UI and using lighter technologies.
+> [!IMPORTANT]
+> All credits for the logic to generate the diagram for https://gitlab.com/nfriend/, I only removed the use of lodash.

 ## Comparison of technologies